Financial Aid Process: Applying for the FAFSA

 Your Funding Offer

-After you have submitted your FAFSA and signed electronically with your FSA ID, Purdue Global will be notified of its completion.
+After you have submitted your electronically signed FAFSA, Purdue Global will be notified of its completion.
 Once the school receives your eligibility information and you have met all requirements, a projected funding offer will be provided to you by Purdue Global’s Student Finance Office.
 The projected funding offer is an estimate of what you will receive in federal, state, and Purdue Global aid and/or scholarships.

 You should review your funding offer with a Student Finance Office Coordinator at the University.
 Please note that this funding offer estimation is subject to change based on student information contained in the Institutional Student Information Record (ISIR), which is sent to Purdue Global by the federal government.